-The financial services industry has an average Brand Intimacy Quotient of 27.9, well below the cross-industry average of 38.1.
-New entrant USAA lands the first place position, while PayPal drops to second place.
-Consumer preference for Bank of America has increased, while preference for Visa, CapitalOne, and Citi has decreased.
+The financial services industry has an average Brand Intimacy Quotient of 27.8, well below the cross-industry average of 38.3.
+USAA remains in first place, and Chase and Visa both improved their positions.
+Consumer preference for American Express and Bank of America has declined.

 The financial services industry ranks ninth this year, the same as in our previous study.
 Brands in the industry continue to perform better with men than with women and with consumers under 35 years old versus those over 35.
 Compared to our 2020 COVID study, more than 46 percent of consumers have an increased positive emotional connection with financial services brands.
 In addition, daily usage has risen by 13 percent.

 The industry’s Brand Intimacy performance has increased by 15 percent on average since before the pandemic.
 Despite the hardships imposed by COVID on people and businesses, this period has actually drawn consumers closer to brands and created stronger emotional relationships.